-Bargaining unit members, at the discretion of the FOP President and the Labor Council Chairperson, may use the hours to attend the National or State conference or State board meeting subject to the approval of the Chief or AJMC whichever is appropriate.
+Bargaining unit members, at the discretion of the FOP President and the Labor Council Chairperson, may use the hours to attend the National or State conference or State board meeting subject to the approval of the Chief.

 The paid leave will not be deducted from the individual's leave accruals.
 FOP Lodge #3 through its President shall designate who receives the time allocations and in what amounts, not to exceed the above totals for the length of each event/conference.
+Members who are elected to State or National Office may request additional time to perform duties of the office by submitting a written request to the office of the Chief of Police.
+If the President of the FOP is a bargaining unit member of the Topeka Police Department, he/she will be granted paid leave to attend the aforementioned National

-Members who are elected to State or National Office may request additional time to perform duties of the office by submitting a written request to the office of the Chief of Police or AJMC, if applicable.
-If the President of the FOP is a bargaining unit member of the Topeka Police Department, he/she will be granted paid leave to attend the aforementioned National Conference, State Conferences, and State board meetings.
+Conference, State Conferences, and State board meetings.
 Such leave shall not be deducted from the individual's accruals or from the aforementioned paid leave allocations provided generally for bargaining unit representatives.